jeffutter/federated_graphql_mock_server/README.md

 - Customizable mock data using directives
 - Real-time schema watching and reloading
 - Supergraph composition with Apollo Federation
-- Scaffold new GraphQL schemas from Apollo Studio
+- Fetch new GraphQL schemas from Apollo Studio

 ## Installation